Pier-Two/c-ssz/README.md

 This project is licensed under the MIT License.
 See the [`LICENSE-MIT`](LICENSE-MIT) file for details.

 ### BSD-3-Clause Licensed Code
-This project uses the SHA256 implementation from [libmincrypt](https://android.googlesource.com/platform/system/core/+/669ecc2f5e80ff924fa20ce7445354a7c5bcfd98/libmincrypt), which is licensed under the BSD-3-Clause License.
+This project implements the SHA256 implementation from [libmincrypt](https://android.googlesource.com/platform/system/core/+/669ecc2f5e80ff924fa20ce7445354a7c5bcfd98/libmincrypt), which is licensed under the BSD-3-Clause License.
 See the [`LICENSE-BSD`](LICENSE-BSD) file for details.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements, bug fixes, or additional benchmarks.